cserramontmany/git-user-list/README.md

 - The search bar on the home is filtering the list that already have from repo. ( I cannot get users from api using filter field), on the service there's `getFilteredUsers()` method and cros origin from github blocks my call; the url created by the method works on the browser for example: [https://api.github.com/search/users?q=carles](https://api.github.com/search/users?q=carles).
  I buid the search input filtering the first result that I already have on page.

+-when entering url with no results he get to page-not-found.